 Palm Cottage, Historic house in Naples, Florida.

-The house was built in 1895 by Walter N. Haldeman, owner of the Courier Journal and Times from Louisville, and was the first residential building in Naples.
-Its construction marked the beginning of settlement in the area.
+The house was built in 1895 by Walter N. Haldeman, owner of the Louisville Courier Journal, and was the first residential building constructed in Naples.
+This made it the starting point of the town's settlement in southwest Florida.

 The rooms inside show how wealthy families lived in the early 1900s through original furniture and household items from that time.
 Walking through the spaces gives you a sense of daily life from that era.